How to Manage a Distributed Team for Your Software Development Project

 Your IT Costs Will be Reduced

 It’s also worth mentioned that when you use a distributed team, it usually means that your IT costs will be less.
 That’s because when you use one, you’ll likely be paying the members individually, rather than paying a single company a flat rate for the project.
-Usually, you can switch to the less competitive markets, hire your team here and spend less for employees payoffs.
+Usually, you can switch to the less competitive markets, hire a software dedicated team here and spend less for employees payoffs.
 Again, you don’t need to spend anything on the office rent and maintenance, equipment and other administrative costs.
 Even more, working on a distributed team model you can even reduce the taxes you pay for it.

 Besides, it’s not all the benefits you get from having a distributed team, but the main ones.
 Hence, if these advantages seem to be substantial for your company, let’s cover the cases when a remote team is the best fit for your business model.